JSv4/OpenContracts/docs/quick-start.md

 ### Frontend .Env File

-You also need to copy the appropriate .env file into the `./frontend` folder.
+You also need to copy the appropriate .frontend env file as `./envs/.local/.frontend`.
 We're assuming you're not using something like auth0 and are going to rely on Django auth to provision and authenticate users.
-Grab [./sample_env_files/frontend/local/django.auth.env](./sample_env_files/frontend/local/django.auth.env) and copy it to `./frontend/.env`.
+Grab [./sample_env_files/frontend/local/django.auth.env](./sample_env_files/frontend/local/django.auth.env) and copy it to `./envs/.local/.frontend`.

 ## **Step 3**: Build the Stack